 Your answers need to be your own work.
 Please keep your eyes on your test and remember, there should be no talking.
-When you are ready to begin your test, click BEGIN TEST NOW at the bottom of the page.
+If you have a cell phone, please raise your hand and I will come and collect it before the test begins.